crisbee/IntroToDataPowerOnDockerLab/README.md

 Unpacking objects: 100% (15/15), done.
 ````

-optional:
+Optional:
-You can check what was downlaoded with the tree command.
+If you have tree installed, you can check what was downlaoded easily.
 See an example below.
 ```console
 [ibmuser@localhost ~]$ tree ~/secondDP/
 /home/ibmuser/secondDP/